 That’s why hair and makeup artistry were included in our 25 essential steps to making a short film.

-How Can I Find A Makeup Artist Near Me?
+How Can I Find Makeup Artists Near Me?

 A production team with a budget has easy access to professional, trained MUAs.
 They’re usually people they’ve worked with before, who initially arrived on the scene via recommendations from other industry friends.
 MUAs also advertise widely and often put together a decent website, so they’re not hard to find.